Research on Positive Child Development!

 Opponent Processing: Exploration And The Conflict Of Framing

-Exploration is at the heart of every child's development, guiding them through abstract ideation, pretend play and embodied experiences.
+Exploration is at the heart of every child's development, guiding them through abstraction, ideation, embodied experience and pretend play.
 But for many children, this process is often misguided or interrupted.

 Opponent Processing: Sensory Information Flow And The Conflict Of Motor Planning And Sequencing